Dynamical hysteresis in the dissipation in turbulent flows

 To move from a qualitative observation to a predictive framework, we now focus on the relationship between the forcing and the resulting hysteresis.
-By inspecting the unsteady term in Eq.~(\ref{eq:karman_howarth_main}), we propose a new dimensionless parameter, $X$, that combines the Strouhal number based on the forcing frequency, $St_f = (L / u') \cdot f$, where $L$ is the integral length scale and $u'$ is the RMS of the velocity fluctuations, and the relative amplitude of the velocity modulation, $|\widetilde{U}|/\overline{U}$.
-This parameter, $X = St_f \cdot (|\widetilde{U}|/\overline{U})$, represents a complete measure of the large-scale unsteadiness imposed on the flow.
+By inspecting the unsteady term in Eq.~(\ref{eq:karman_howarth_main}), we propose a new dimensionless parameter, $X = St_f \cdot (|\widetilde{U}|/\overline{U})$, that combines the Strouhal number based on the forcing frequency, $St_f = (L / u') \cdot f$, where $L$ is the integral length scale and $u'$ is the RMS of the velocity fluctuations, and the relative amplitude of the velocity modulation, $|\widetilde{U}|/\overline{U}$.
+This parameter represents a complete measure of the large-scale unsteadiness imposed on the flow.
+For the DNS, the role of $|\widetilde{U}|/\overline{U}$ is played by $\delta A/A$, the forcing amplitude modulation ratio, which is the analogous control parameter.
+The necessity of including the amplitude factor (rather than $\mathrm{St}_f$ alone) is demonstrated in \hyperref[fig:S4]{the End Matter (Fig.~7)}.
 In experiments, $L$ is calculated, following a standard procedure, integrating the autocorrelation function $R_u$ until the first zero crossing~\cite{pope2000turbulent}.
 On the other hand, for the DNS it is estimated via the energy spectrum $E(\kappa)$, as $L=\pi/(2u'^2)\int E(\kappa)/\kappa d\kappa$, where $\kappa$ is the wavenumber in Fourier space.
 We remark that both formulae are mathematically equivalent.

 In particular, we find that hysteresis amplitude and the dimensionless number are correlated.
 Fig.~\ref{fig:main_scaling_law} shows the normalized hysteresis area, $\Delta \langle C_{\epsilon}(\phi) \rangle_\phi$, as a function of the dimensionless forcing parameter $X$ for all our experimental and numerical cases.
 It can be observed that $\Delta \langle C_{\epsilon}(\phi) \rangle_\phi$ increases with $X$, with a behavior that depends on the inflow conditions.
 For instance, in the FS grid case, which corresponds to the configuration with the largest number of data points, a linear relationship between the two parameters is observed.
 Although only three points are available for the LG grid and the DNS, a similar trend can be identified, albeit with a larger scatter.
-Despite the relevance of these observations, the estimation of $\Delta \langle C_{\epsilon}(\phi) \rangle_\phi$ carries significant uncertainties, as indicated by the nontrivial shapes of the hysteresis cycles shown in Fig.~\ref{fig:multiple_hysteresis}.
+Despite the relevance of these observations, the estimation of $\Delta \langle C_{\epsilon}(\phi) \rangle_\phi$ carries uncertainties, as indicated by the nontrivial shapes of the hysteresis cycles shown in \hyperref[fig:S1]{Fig.~5 of the End Matter}.

 Remarkably, the trends presented in Fig.~\ref{fig:main_scaling_law} can be directly linked to the physics of the unsteady energy cascade.
 Indeed, the hysteresis in the dissipative state can be quantified by the non-zero unsteady term in Eq.~(\ref{eq:karman_howarth_main}).
 We quantify this term using the non-dimensional unsteady function $F(r)$~\cite{obligado2019quantifying}, which is defined as,